-“We’re working with MCCi and we’re excited about our first Blue Prism project.
-Our population in Collin County is over a million citizens, and so by definition, that tends to mean more crime.
-Our goal is to speed up inmate processing and get our officers back on the street quickly so they can continue to protect and serve,” stated Tim.
+“Our population in Collin County is over a million, and so by definition, that tends to mean more crime.
+Our goal was to speed up inmate processing and get our officers back on the street quickly so they can continue to protect and serve,” stated Tim.